roybailey/research-kotlin-springboot/README.md

 To create a template Kotlin project for showing boilerplate code.

-* Use multi-modules to create 'starter' projects that encapsulate code and dependencies for common tech.
+* Use multi-modules to create common libraries and 'starter' projects that encapsulate code and dependencies
 * Create demo SpringBoot application to pull everything together and provide working template

 ## Getting started